Local SEO: 5 easy ways to reach more customers via Google

 This mega SEO bundle will be presented using clear, easy-to-understand language, delivered as a downloadable PDF file for you to print off and use as part of your wider business marketing strategy.
 If you enjoy working with me, you’ll also receive a discount on my copywriting services, which include writing website copy and blog content.

 Pssst!
 Not signed up to my mailing list yet?
 You totally should.
-Once a month, I send out useful marketing tips and exclusive deals for small business owners.
+I send out useful marketing tips and exclusive deals for small business owners.
 No spam whatsoever – that’s a promise.
 Pop your details in below and join the party!

 A massive thank you to Claire for sharing her expertise in this blog post.
 You can find out more about her SEO and digital marketing services over on her website.